ABOUT ME

 ABOUT THE TEAM

-I coordinate and run the Playful Learning and Inclusive Design Research Group in the College, where graduate and undergraduate students conduct research on on gaming and making and their relationship to cognition, collaboration, sociocultural learning, creativity and computational participation.
+I coordinate and run the Playful Learning and Inclusive Design Research Group where graduate and undergraduate students conduct research on on gaming and making and their relationship to cognition, collaboration, sociocultural learning, creativity and computational participation.
 In addition to exploring opportunities for playful learning, we also investigate barriers to participation, and ways that equitable, accessible and culturally-situated approaches inform inclusive learning design.
 We engage in qualitative, quantitative and mixed-methods studies and have utilized participant and field observation, design-based research, semi-structured interviews, surveys, quantitative outcome measures, and artifact analysis in our research designs.

 Past Team Members Include: